pixelit-project/PixelIt/README.md

 -   (miccgn) Fix probing onewire can break previos i2c communication
 -   (rliegmann) Bring ESP32 support back
 -   (foorschtbar) Removed support for ESP32.
 There are incompatibilities with the WiFi Manager lib and the maintenance effort to fix this is currently too high (PRs are welcome!)
--   (foorschtbar) Swaped DFPlayer Mini TX and RX pins - Description in frontend and source code now fit together.
-[Breaking change!
-No migration takes place!
-You need to swap the pins in your config!]
+-   (foorschtbar) Swaped DFPlayer Mini TX and RX pins - Description in frontend and source code now fit together. **[Breaking change: No migration takes place!
+You need to swap the pins in your config!]**
 -   (foorschtbar) Support for NodeMCU v2
 -   (d4rkd3v1l) any "clock" json parameters are now optional https://github.com/pixelit-project/PixelIt/pull/222